Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 The limits of voluntary targets

 Of course, setting a carbon budget is one thing.
 Sticking to it is another.
-Some climate announcements in the past – like BP's previous rebranding as "Beyond Petroleum" — have been more PR push than actual shift in strategy, and advocates agree that follow-through and accountability will be essential if these new ambitious targets are to have an impact.
+Some climate announcements in the past — such as BP's previous rebranding as "Beyond Petroleum" — have been more PR push than actual shift in strategy, and advocates agree that follow-through and accountability will be essential if these new ambitious targets are to have an impact.

 And even if companies make good on their promises, some experts say there can be a danger in relying on big corporations to drive the fight against climate change.